10 Reasons to go to South Korea

 You get hungry, find a restaurant you like the look of, eat until you’re full and then dinner is done, right?
 Wrong.

-In Korea eating out is an all-night, big group affair and that goes on for rounds and rounds.
-First to a BBQ restaurant, then move to a chicken place, then to a bar for copious amounts of booze and more snacks.
-Embrace Korean food culture and you'll be out for hours.
-The whole country seems to revolve around its meals; the dizzying number of restaurants and street stalls attests to this!
+In Korea eating out is an all-night, big group affair which goes on for rounds and rounds.
+Perhaps, you'll head to a BBQ restaurant, then move to a chicken place, then to a bar for copious amounts of booze and more snacks.
+Embrace Korean food culture and you'll be out for hours, check out our guide to drinking and dining in South Korea to prep yourself!

 And what of the food itself?
-It's the product of thousands of years of trying, testing and refining flavors: savory treats that tickle the tongue, nuanced spices strong enough to both gently burn your mouth and heal your spirit, sour and astringent textures that party with your senses, and subtle sweetness filling your palate with warmth.
+It's the product of thousands of years of trying, testing and refining flavors: nuanced spices strong enough to both gently burn your mouth and heal your spirit, sour and astringent textures that party with your senses, and subtle sweetness filling your palate with warmth.
 Korean food is a declaration of life, and testament to this passionate culture.

 Image